JackCaff/PandS-Project2020/README.md

 * Researched writing to txt files in python and included in analysis.py program. <br>
 * Researched creating and saving Histograms as PNG files in python and included in analysis.py program.<br>
 * Created scatter plot for inital pair of variables.<br>
-* All References used in the creation of this program are idenified below or in the code as [#] <br>
+* All References used in the creation of this program are idenified below or in the code as [#]. <br>
+* Reviewed the project before the final commit for submission.
 * Github was used to save all commits while carrying out the project